Jinhong19/cs326-final-iota/docs/ideas.md

 There are similar applications out there such as Grubhub and other delivery services, but they mainly target restaurants.
 Our app on the other hand targets “fast-food” places, such as McDonalds, Baby berk, and other similarly established venues.

 # Important Components
+A user interface for customers to search restaurants, view menus, and place orders.
+A user interface for restaurants to sign up/log in, upload menus, view orders, and notify the software when an order is ready.
+A database that stores information of restaurants, customers, menus and orders.
+A backend in node.js that handles authentication and performs CRUD operations on the database based on requests from the frontend.